fiiiiive/F1-2024-Season/README.md

 # Season 2024
 Formula 1 Testing is now over this past weekend and we are getting into race week.
 Without looking at the data, and with the possibility of sandbagging to hide true potential, I would say the ranking of the grid looks as such.

-# Front of the pack
-# Red Bull and Ferrari
+# Front of the pack: Red Bull and Ferrari
 Once again Red Bull and Ferrari seem to lead the pack in terms of total package.
 Red Bull seem to be the biggest sandbaggers, and most fans already have them pegged as heavy favorites.
 Everyone seems so comfortable with extremely radical changes and it feels like every team in the paddock is going to be playing catch-up.
 Ferrari on the other hand look like the only competitor to rise up and actually challenge for victories.
 I doubt there will be many such challenges, but on their day I can see Ferrari taking the fight to Red Bull.
 Once we see the full extent of each package this upcoming weekend I will feel more comfortable to pass judgement on each.

-# Development Battle
-# Mercedes-Aston Martin-McLaren
+# Development Battle: Mercedes-Aston Martin-McLaren
 I am very excited about these three.
 All of them seem to be in a weird limbo between the midfield and podium contenders, and maybe even on a good weekend, one of these guys can pip a win off of the Red Bull or Ferrari.
 Watching this battle in the constructors is going to be extremely exciting.
 I feel it is going to come down to development.
 Mercedes seems comfortable where they are at.
 Not satisfied, but comfortable.
 The team is saying that they really nailed down a strong foundation of a car for them to build off of.
 I'm anxious to see what they do with that, because this sounds like the first time in the past few years that Mercedes seems proud of the work they did in the offseason.
 They seem to have a solid package going into the first round and I expect them to be higher up the order than McLaren at least, and close with Aston at least in the first round.